 Put together an offer for clients to buy their entire gallery as digitals.
 Offer a smoking deal on wall art.
 Or put together print packages (Shootproof makes this really easy now!) for existing clients to purchase.
 Try offering new products your clients haven’t seen before…albums, blankets, notecards…be creative.

 Selling stock images is another potential income stream.
 There is some work to get accounts set up and dial in on the pictures the stock sites want.
 But stock images can help you diversify your income stream.
 And it’s passive income, meaning those images can continue to sell even as your portrait business picks up again.

-Want some ideas on getting started in stock photography?
-Read our tutorial!
+Read our tutorial if you want some ideas on getting started in stock photography!